Pharmaceutical Industry at a Glance Nationalities of companies generating the top pharmaceutical products in terms of global sales Trends in 2018

 This was followed by gastrointestinal and metabolic drugs, central nervous system drugs, and general systemic anti-infectives, with 17, 15, and 10 drugs, respectively.There were 11 replacements of top products in 2018 from 2017.
 Here, systemic anti-infectives (ATC code: J) increased by 5 items and decreased by 3 items, indicating that this was an area of intense replacement in 2018.

-In terms of technical classification of active ingredients (small molecule and biopharmaceuticals), there were 59 small molecule and 41 biopharmaceuticals, an increase of 4 biopharmaceuticals over the 2018 survey (63 and 37, respectively) The replacement of small molecule items from 2017 was up 6 items and down 10 items and the replacement of biopharmaceuticals items increased by 5 items and decreased by 1 item8).
+By technology category of active ingredient (small molecule and biopharmaceuticals), there were 59 small molecule and 41 biopharmaceuticals, an increase of 4 biopharmaceuticals over the 2018 survey (63 and 37, respectively) The replacement of small molecule items from 2017 was up 6 items and down 10 items and the replacement of biopharmaceuticals items increased by 5 items and decreased by 1 item8).

 In 2018, total sales of the top products were $377.5 billion, of which 41 biopharmaceuticals accounted for $186.8 billion (49.5%), indicating that both the number of products and sales are increasing every year (Figure 1).